teunbrand/ggnomics/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+# Note

+This branch of the repository exists, such that a standalone version of facet_nested() is preserved for people who would like to use  that piece of code without downloading the entire package.

 # ggnomics <img src="man/figures/icon.png" align = "right" width = "120" />

 This package was written to extend `ggplot2` in the following way: